 Prevention & Safety Resources

 Central Douglas Fire & Rescue is committed to protecting lives, property, and community well-being through proactive fire prevention.
-Whether at home, in the workplace, in our schools, or during public events, prevention measures play a vital role in reducing fire risk and ensuring public safety.
+Whether at home, work, school, or public events, prevention is key to reducing fire risk and improving safety.

-This fire prevention resource page offers guidance, standards, and best practices to help residents, businesses, and organizations create safer environments.
-Here, you will find information on many aspects of fire prevention, including but not limited to residential safety, workplace compliance, school fire safety planning, and requirements for public assemblies and special events.
+This page provides guidance, standards, and best practices for residents, businesses, and organizations, including residential safety, workplace compliance, school planning, and public event requirements.

 UNDER CONSTRUCTION – COMING SOON!